 - promote [making] cultural heritage accessible to all -including people with special needs

 - raise awareness of Europe’s cultural heritage in particular by focusing on hard-to-reach groups

 To feed into the social inclusion working group and the European Year, the Commission would now like to hear the views of organizations working in these areas, particularly those actively partnering to deliver culture and heritage projects in healthcare, social care, prisons and deprived communities.

-Two meetings will be held in 2018 to discuss the issue (brainstorming and dialogue meetings), in which it is proposed to structure discussions around three
+Two meetings were held in 2018 to discuss the issue (brainstorming and dialogue meetings).
+The discussion was structured around three

 questions, set out below: